Faster Fact Checking, Part 3: Crisis and Public Safety Reporting

 However, it’s important to keep in mind basic common sense and ethics when monitoring first responders – regardless of whether it’s online or using an actual scanner.

 Numerous inaccuracies and public safety issues arose when the media and public turned to Boston PD scanners to report aspects of last year’s marathon bombing.
 However, as Tompkins pointed out after the Asiana Airlines crash, Broadcastify can be helpful, as long as it’s part of a much larger toolbox.

 Last year, Google collected its media tools into one hub.
 Some of these were for publishing and engagement, others for gathering information through Google Trends and Analytics.

 On the site’s Additional Resources section, Google has compiled a section of Crisis Response resources.

 The site explains: “Google Crisis Response seeks to make critical information more accessible around natural disasters and humanitarian crises.
 We can provide updated satellite imagery of the disaster area, charitable donations to organizations on-the-ground, outreach through Google web properties, and engineering tools—such as Google Person Finder and landing pages—designed to organize and coordinate critical response resources and information.”

 For instance, Crisis Maps can be built, modified, or embedded by media to share emergency and disaster-related information with readers.
 During Superstorm Sandy, Google’s Crisis Response team created a map that had the current location and projected path of the storm, along with wind information and evacuation routes.

 “In a mobile age when people demand near-instant information (and then judge us harshly if we get things wrong), a lean and digitally acute plan for how to cover breaking news is crucial,” writes R.B.
 Brenner, deputy director of Stanford University’s journalism program, on his media blog.

-Amanda Hicken is a media relations manager at PR Newswire.
+Amanda Hicken is a former media relations manager at PR Newswire.
 Follow her @ADHicken.